-- If you want to use strong security mode, click Enable Strong Security Mode.... and confirm your choice in the dialog box that appears. - The video system restarts automatically. - Change the passphrase when you are prompted.
-The new passphrase must meet the strict criteria as described. - How to change the system passphrase is described in the ▶ Change the system passphrase chapter.
+If you want to use strong security mode, click Enable Strong Security Mode.... and confirm your choice in the dialog box that appears.

+The device restarts automatically.

+2. Change the passphrase when you are prompted.
+The new passphrase must meet the strict criteria as described.

+How to change the device passphrase is described in the ► Change the device passphrase chapter.